ksn38/graph_for_classes/README.md

-Script shows python classes from any library and builds graph for thew
+Script shows python classes from any library and builds graph for them